Pithikos/bootchain/README.md

 1. Copy bootchain in a folder.
 2. Create at least one bootstrap between that folder and the target file (the one you would like to run with bootchain)
+3. Make sure the bootstrap is executable (chmod +x).
 3. Use the API of Bootchain if you like
 4. Run the target file/files with bootchain: